harveybi/ENIGMA-Sleep-Cognitive-Performance/README.md

 Raw participant-level data, site-level clinical variables, and protected cohort files are not committed.
 See `DATA_AVAILABILITY.md` and `data/README.md` for controlled-access details and expected local directory layout.

-## Results

-This repository keeps small, interpretable summary files and selected manuscript outputs.
-Trained models, large SHAP HTML files, bulk plots, scheduler logs, and intermediate outputs are intentionally excluded and should be regenerated or deposited in an external archive such as Zenodo/OSF when finalized.

 ## Citation

 TBA